amir-abdi/disentanglement-pytorch/README.md

 ### Data Setup
 To run the scripts:
-- set the `$DATASETS` environment variable to the directory holding all the datasets, and
+- set the `$DATASETS` environment variable to the directory holding all the datasets.
 - set the  `$AICROWD_DATASET_NAME` environment variable to the name of the dataset
 (borrowed from [here](https://github.com/AIcrowd/neurips2019_disentanglement_challenge_starter_kit/blob/master/utils_pytorch.py)
-which leverages the implementations of [disentanglement_lib](https://github.com/google-research/disentanglement_lib)).
+which leverages Google's implementations of [disentanglement_lib](https://github.com/google-research/disentanglement_lib)).

-The loader for the following datasets are implemented:
+This loader supports the following datasets:
-'dsprites_full', 'dsprites_noshape', 'color_dsprites',
-'noisy_dsprites', 'scream_dsprites', 'smallnorb',
-'cars3d', 'mpi3d_toy', 'mpi3d_realistic',
-'mpi3d_real', 'shapes3d'.
+*dsprites_full, dsprites_noshape, color_dsprites,
+noisy_dsprites, scream_dsprites, smallnorb,
+cars3d, mpi3d_toy, mpi3d_realistic,
+mpi3d_real, shapes3d*.

-The alternative is to set the `--dset_dir` and `--dset_name` flags to where the dataset is stored.
-Only the 'CelebA' and 'dsprites' datasets are included in this approach.
+- The alternative is to set the `--dset_dir` and `--dset_name` flags in your script to where the dataset is stored (*e.g.* check `scripts/celebA_vae`).
+This is the method of choice for conditional (class-aware) approaches such as the IFCVAE.
+Only the *CelebA* and *dsprites* datasets are included in this approach.